 Lysha Holmes, owner of Qui Recruitment

 Is that £100,000 bonus possible?
 Technically, yes.
 Probable?
 Certainly not as soon as they claim.

 Recruitment isn't a job you should be doing if you're scraping by on your basic salary, it's far too frustrating.
 But for a graduate role, when you’re taking home a monthly salary with "only" £1,000 a month in bonuses, you're still doing really well in comparison to most grads.
 You'll also quickly grow to despise the taxman.

 Take advantage of only being a graduate

 If I did ever open my own business, I would want to train graduates in Employability as I feel most universities fall so short.
-With this in mind for the future, it’s really good to know I can call upon dozens of people that I've met during my time in Recruitment; all experts in their field and glad to help me with everything from balancing books to coding a website.
+With this in mind for the future, it’s really good to know I can call upon dozens of people that I've met during my time in Recruitment; all of whom are experts in their field and would be glad to help me with everything from balancing books to coding a website.

 Some graduates start off in Recruitment and wouldn't dream of doing anything else, while others can't get out quickly enough.
 Yet, even those that leave, couldn’t be better prepared for sending an application and securing their next role.
 After working in Agency Recruitment, I'm much more commercially aware, confident, and ultimately better at my job than I would have been with purely administrative experience.

 Recruitment as a long term career isn't for everyone.
 But, in terms of providing a great grounding for your career, a lot of transferable skills and a bit of spare cash in the bank, there's definitely worse things to do starting out as a graduate.